Biography

 As a practicing architect I have worked on large-scale housing projects for architectural offices in Italy and the UK and on small scale domestic projects and retrofit as an independent architect.
 I have an interest in craft - sandcasting and pottery in particular.

-My research explores the role of major public institutions across the divide of the urban and rural conditions, with a specific interest in carcerality and debates about restorative justice and the abolition of prisons.
-I am currently working on three research projects at the intersection of architecture, history, criminology, and photography: Territories of Incarceration, Carceral Islands, and Architecture for Restorative Justice.
+My research explores the role of major public institutions across the divide between the urban and rural conditions, with a specific interest in carcerality and debates about restorative justice and the abolition of prisons.
+My main research project, Territories of Incarceration, focuses on the spatial paradigms of carcerality touching on the territoriality of carceral institutions.
+I am also engaged in research on the afterlife of carceral islands and penal colonies, a work at the intersection of architecture, history, critical criminology, heritage studies, and photography.
 In 2013, I was Visiting Scholar at GSAPP-Columbia University and in 2020-22 I was Marie Sklodowska Curie Post-doc Fellow at KU Leuven, Belgium.